 Race for the White House: What does the US election mean for SKAGEN?

-The violent reaction to Brexit highlighted equity markets' aversion to uncertainty and although post-Brexit losses have been recovered, investors are understandably nervous as another close two-horse race enters its final furlong.
+The violent reaction to Brexit highlighted equity markets' aversion to uncertainty.
+Although post-Brexit losses have now been recovered, investors are understandably nervous as another close two-horse race enters its final furlong.

-As we approach election day, the latest opinion polls have Hillary Clinton ahead with 49% of the vote versus 46% for Donald Trump .
-Given this relatively slender lead – although UK spread-betting* suggests that Clinton has a much larger 76% chance of victory – and the pollsters' failure to predict both the UK referendum and general election outcomes, we examine the key policies of the two candidates and how these may impact our portfolio holdings.
+As we approach US election day, the latest opinion polls have Hillary Clinton ahead with 49% of the vote versus 46% for Donald Trump.
+Given this relatively slender lead and the pollsters' failure to predict both the UK referendum and general election outcomes, we examine the key policies of the two candidates and how these may impact our portfolio holdings.

-SKAGEN's equity funds invest bottom-up with political risk factors analysed at the company level rather than top-down at the portfolio level, as Knut Gezelius, Lead Portfolio Manager of SKAGEN Global, explains: "We believe our strength is stock selection, rather than trying to gain an advantage from an economic or political event.
+SKAGEN's equity funds invest bottom-up with political risk factors analysed at the company level rather than top-down at the portfolio level.
+As Knut Gezelius, Lead Portfolio Manager of global equity fund SKAGEN Global, explains: "We believe our strength is stock selection, rather than trying to gain an advantage from an economic or political event.
 However, we closely monitor aggregate exposure and maintain sensible geographic and sector limits to make sure the portfolio isn't overly exposed to the risks of a particular outcome."

-This highlights an important distinction between listing domicile and fundamental exposure, as Filip Weintraub, Lead Portfolio Manager of SKAGEN Focus, which has just over 30% of its portfolio invested in US-listed companies, explains: "Where a company is listed can be instructive for assessing risk and investor sentiment but it is more important to look at the exposure of company sales, profits and assets to the US in determining how our holdings' fortunes may change under the different administrations."
+This highlights an important distinction between listing domicile and fundamental exposure, as Filip Weintraub, Lead Portfolio Manager of SKAGEN Focus, which has just over 30% of its portfolio invested in US-listed companies, explains: "Where a company is listed can be instructive for assessing risk and investor sentiment.
+It is more important, however, to look at the exposure of company sales, profits and assets to the US when determining how our holdings' fortunes may change under the different administrations."

 Trade policy, for example, will have a direct company impact and although Clinton has been inconsistent, she is likely to be more expansive than Trump, who blames higher imports for US unemployment.
 Mexico, China and South Korea are all cited in his seven point plan to 'rebuild the American economy' and potentially face the threat of trade sanctions.
-At greatest risk are companies who export into the US and compete against firms who produce goods or services on US soil, and in this respect the threat to our portfolios looks limited.
+At greatest risk are companies which export into the US and compete against firms which produce goods or services on US soil.
+In this respect, the threat to our portfolios looks limited.

-Global, Kon-Tiki and Focus have no exposure to Mexican-listed companies while the equivalent Chinese representation is relatively limited at 2.8%, 5.4% and 4.3%, respectively.
-For our largest Korean holdings, we also expect any impact to be relatively small, as Knut-Harald Nilsson, Lead Portfolio Manager of SKAGEN Kon-Tiki, explains: "For Hyundai Motor, around 70% of the cars it sells in the US are built there.
+Global, Kon-Tiki and Focus have no exposure to Mexican-listed companies while their exposure to Chinese-listed companies is relatively limited at 2.8%, 5.4% and 4.3%, respectively.
+For our largest Korean holdings, we also expect any impact to be relatively small.
+Knut Harald Nilsson, Lead Portfolio Manager of SKAGEN Kon-Tiki, explains: "For Hyundai Motor, around 70% of the cars it sells in the US are built there.
 We estimate that less than 10% of revenues would be exposed to any change in import duties, with an even smaller proportion of its profits likely affected given the highly competitive US car market.
-Meanwhile for Samsung Electronics, where we estimate 25% of sales are from the US, neither its handset nor semi-conductor businesses should be at a disadvantage to competitors who use similar production arrangements."
+Meanwhile for Samsung Electronics, where we estimate 25% of sales are from the US, neither its handset nor semi-conductor businesses should be at a disadvantage to competitors which use similar production arrangements."

-One of the few areas where both candidates agree is the need to increase infrastructure spending.
-Clinton has outlined a five-year plan to spend $275 billion on ports, railways, pipelines and clean-energy projects while Trump's ambitions are much greater, targeting $1 trillion investment on new roads, bridges and broadband.
+One of the few areas on which both candidates agree is the need to increase infrastructure spending.
+Clinton has outlined a five-year plan to spend USD 275 billion on ports, railways, pipelines and clean-energy projects while Trump's ambitions are much greater, targeting USD 1 trillion in investment on new roads, bridges and broadband.
 Company beneficiaries could include internet-provider Comcast and Taiheiyo Cement, a new holding in SKAGEN Focus, especially if Donald Trump wins and builds his Mexican border wall given the Japanese company's strong presence in California and Arizona.

-Regulation under Trump is likely to be more business-friendly than Clinton with his pledge to remove up to 70% of federal rules, as Weintraub explains: "The banking sector in particular would benefit as he is likely to scale back the most 'anti-business' parts of the Dodd-Frank Act which was passed in the wake of the financial crisis.
+Regulation under Trump is likely to be more business-friendly than it would be under Clinton with the former's pledge to remove up to 70% of federal rules.
+As Weintraub explains: "The banking sector in particular would benefit as he is likely to scale back the most 'anti-business' parts of the Dodd-Frank Act which was passed in the wake of the financial crisis.
 A Trump victory could also boost the energy sector where the removal of restrictions to increase oil exploration and production could help companies like Whiting Petroleum."
 Cash-rich technology companies could also benefit if more relaxed regulation increases M&A activity, potentially lifting companies like Microsoft and Alphabet.